 Sheriff Basil Orvillie “B.O.”
 Bowden (1917-1928)

 Sheriff Bowden was three months old when his father was accidentally killed during a hunting trip.
 He was six years old when his mother passed away.
 Bowden attended school and lived a limited life working at a young age as a farmer in Brooksville.
 In 1904, Sheriff Bowden established the Dade City Star, a popular weekly publication that he would later sell out in 1915.
 He later purchased and became editor and owner of the Citrus County Chronicle, a paper that has been published since 1892.
-During his tenure as sheriff, Bowden diminished debts (where the sheriff’s office had been running a deficit for serveral years), reclaiming honor and proper order amongst Citrus County.
+During his tenure as sheriff, Bowden diminished debts (where the sheriff’s office had been running a deficit for several years), reclaiming honor and proper order in Citrus County.

 Sheriff Charles S. Dean (1928-1946)

-Sheriff Dean is the father to future Citrus County Sheriff, Charles S. Dean Sr. Sheriff Dean was a big man with a John Wayne style of enforcement.
+Sheriff Dean is the father to future Citrus County Sheriff Charles S. Dean Sr. Sheriff Dean was a big man with a John Wayne style of enforcement.

 Sheriff Frank Morris (1946-1952)

 Sheriff Morris was a resident of Floral City with his wife, Cora.
 Sheriff Morris was a crane operator at a local phosphate mine until it went out of business.
 He then became sheriff of Citrus County, serving for six years.
-Sheriff Frank Morris received a letter recently from FBI Director J. Edgar Hoover expressing appreciation for Morris’ assistance during the investigation which lead to the arrest of Wilmer Lee Stebens and Roy Antholz, two escaped criminals.
+Sheriff Frank Morris received a letter recently from FBI Director J. Edgar Hoover expressing appreciation for Morris’ assistance during the investigation, which led to the arrest of Wilmer Lee Stebens and Roy Antholz, two escaped criminals.

 Sheriff Burton R. Quinn (1953-1980)